vllm-project/vllm/ROCm_performance.md

 To use ammo, please follow this [instruction](https://github.com/ROCm/vllm/tree/main/examples/fp8/quantizer), and set `VLLM_FP8_USE_AMMO=1`.

 Both quantizers generate a safetensor file that contains the quantized weights and the corresponding scaling factors of your model.
 The safetensor file should be placed under your model folder.
 Then we can run a model with fp8 quantization using vllm.
-When creating `vllm.LLM` object, two additional parameters should be added: `quantization="fp8"` and `quantization_param_path={relative path of the safetensors with your model path}`.
+When creating `vllm.LLM` object, two additional parameters should be added: `quantization="fp8"` and `quantized_weights_path={relative path of the safetensors with your model path}`.

 ## Gemm Tuning for Fp8